How to Apply Polyurethane?

 Now that we have our tools and materials ready, we can move on to preparing the surface before application.

-Before applying polyurethane waterproofing, we must ensure the surface is completely clean, dry, and free from any contaminants that could affect adhesion.
-So you should follow the below steps 3 to clean the surface properly.
+Second, you should clean the surface.
+Before applying polyurethane waterproofing, you must ensure the surface is completely clean, dry, and free from any contaminants that could affect adhesion.
+So you should follow these 3 steps to clean the surface properly.

 1. Remove loose debris and dust: Use a broom, brush, or industrial vacuum to remove dust, dirt, and debris from the surface.